mcast/git-stronghash/README.md

 lib/App/Git/StrongHash/Objects.pm:385:    # TODO: why push commits/tags/trees/blobs down different CatFilerator instances when one iterator could do the lot?
-Well I was thinking about object types and parallelism when I wrote it, but since each comes out with its type the parallelism can be further in anyway. lib/App/Git/StrongHash/Piperator.pm:41:# TODO: new_later : defer via a Laterator lib/App/Git/StrongHash/Piperator.pm:42:# TODO: new_parallel : parallelising would be neat, useful for hashing step, maybe as a Forkerator not under Piperator? t/08catfile.t:45:      local $TODO = 'early _cleanup would be nice';
+Well I was thinking about object types and parallelism when I wrote it, but since each comes out with its type the parallelism can be further in anyway. lib/App/Git/StrongHash/Piperator.pm:41:# TODO: new_later : defer via a Laterator lib/App/Git/StrongHash/Piperator.pm:42:# TODO: new_parallel : parallelising would be neat, useful for hashing step, maybe as a Forkerator not under Piperator? t/07objhasher.t:38:    grep { $_ ne 'gitsha1' } # TODO:HTYPE remove when we can hash with it again t/08catfile.t:45:      local $TODO = 'early _cleanup would be nice';
 t/08catfile.t:68:    ok(!-f $tmp_fn, "tmpfile gone (eof)"); # TODO: move this up, we could _cleanup after first object returns t/08catfile.t:76:  local $TODO = 'L8R';